 In June of 2017, she accepted a position of maître d’ and guest liaison at The Modern where she was directly responsible for booking the kitchen Chef’s Table for high profile guests, ensuring the communication between the front of house and back of house management staff were aware of all incoming reservations on a nightly basis as well as handling the day-to-day operation of the front door at The Modern.

-With the opportunity to return to Dallas and the town she considers home, she immediately accepted the opportunity to work with both Chef Bruno Davaillon and Victor Rojas.
+With the opportunity to return to Dallas and the town she considers home, she immediately accepted the opportunity to work with Chef Bruno Davaillon.

 Beverage Director & Sommelier